 A healthy bowel is populated with more than 100 trillion microorganisms that represent over 500 million species.
 All these organisms make up the microbiome of the gut which includes bacteria, fungi, viruses, and other organisms.
 The vast majority of these are probiotics–helpful bacteria– and most of these gut health probiotics are thought to live in the colon.
 So how do probiotics work in the gut?

-These good gut probiotics help the body by fending off harmful bacteria, breaking down the food we eat, aiding in digestion, and supporting the immune system.
-Probiotics in the gut do this by making the gut wall stronger, boosting the immune system, producing B vitamins and vitamin K, and by producing short-chain fatty acids.
+Probiotics in the gut strengthen the gut wall, boost the immune system, and produce essential B vitamins and vitamin K. Additionally, they produce short-chain fatty acids.
 These fatty acids have been shown to play critical roles in maintaining healthy metabolism and sugar control, circulatory health, and even a healthy inflammatory and immune response.

 Probiotics For Gut Health